ahmetsenturk/masters-thesis/content/evaluation.typ

 #outlined-figure(
   "../figures/preference-component/preference_v2_2.png",
-  caption: [Onboarding modal of the second version of the feedback preferences setup mockup.
-Students are guided through the setup process with a step-by-step wizard, where they can see examples of the different feedback styles on each step.],
+  caption: [Second version of the feedback preferences setup - onboarding modal with a step-by-step wizard, where students can see examples of the different feedback styles on each step.],
   width: 100%,
   stroke: 0.5pt + black,
   radius: 3pt